kollinmurphy/math4610/hw5/README.md

 2.38322212e-04 | 6.49880330e-01 | 9.99200722e-15
 ```

-When `h` was cut in half, the accuracy of the approximation increased by a factor of 16.
+When $h$ was cut in half, the accuracy of the approximation increased by a factor of 16.
 This is because the number of intervals was doubled.
-This is consistent with the convergence rate of Simpson's rule, which is `O(h^4)`.
-This means that the error is proportional to `h^4`.
+This is consistent with the convergence rate of Simpson's rule, which is $O(h^4)$.
+This means that the error is proportional to $h^4$.